A prolonged period of tension and change

-Multinational companies that embraced globalization may be stuck in the middle, with significant impact on their supply chains, capital-expenditure requirements, and profit margins.
-For many businesses, moving from ‘just-in-time’ to ‘just-in-case’ inventory management could be a dominant theme.
+Multinational companies that embraced globalisation will be stuck in the middle, with significant impact on their supply chains, capital-expenditure requirements, and profit margins.
+For many businesses, moving from ‘just-in-time’ to ‘just-in-case’ inventory management will be a dominant theme.

 Does this spoil the party for risk assets?
 This seems highly probable, with expected returns set to be lower after an already challenging period.
 Meanwhile, central banks have lost their flexibility to elongate the business cycle.

 To explain why, it is worth providing some historical context.
 Over the last four decades, we have become used to long business cycles.
 This is because there has been an extended disinflation trade, and every time there has been some form of economic slowdown or crisis, policymakers have had the ability to loosen policy through lowering rates, as inflation was not a problem.
 This policy stimulus had the result of extending economic cycles.
 The last 40 years cover the careers of virtually everyone working in the financial industry, and therefore collectively we have been conditioned to believe that a business cycle in the US lasts for seven to ten years, while the most recent one has been even longer at over ten years.
 History, however, shows that economic cycles tend to be considerably shorter.